 After two months of fieldwork in the Solomon Islands, I am back in the UK now.
 “So, how was your trip?”
 I have heard this question a lot recently.
 The truth is: I have been struggling to find a satisfying one-word answer.
-“Amazing”, “successful” and “rewarding” are equally true as “terrible”, “challenging” and “frustrating”.
+“Amazing”, “successful” and “rewarding” are equally true as “overwhelming”, “challenging” and “frustrating”.
 I only know that my trip to the Solomon Islands was completely different from anything that I had experienced before.

 It was a journey full of contrasts.
 I saw the dirty and dusty, overcrowded roads of Honiara as well as the absolutely stunning nature and diverse wildlife on Fanalei Island.
 I met lovely and hospitable people who would always try to help me as much as possible, but also experienced very disrespectful behaviour towards women.
 I felt challenged and sometimes frustrated by the speed that people work at, but absolutely loved the tranquil and relaxed atmosphere on the remote islands.
 I was thrilled to live a simple lifestyle, but also happy to return to running water and more (vegetarian) food choices.
 I felt sad to see and hear about the everyday problems that people face in the Solomon Islands, but grateful to have the opportunity to contribute to improving their situation a little bit.
 I loved learning bits and pieces of two new languages and immersing in this very different culture, but also enjoyed blending in after my return to the UK (it’s easier for a German to hide here).

 I travelled to the Solomon Islands to study how local communities are being impacted by climate change and coastal hazards.
 I left with a lot of data for my PhD and new knowledge about climate change impacts in the country.
 However, that is only part of the story: I also left with new experiences, new friendships, new ideas and a feeling that I will never forget this place.
-I might not be able to give a one-word answer to “How was it?”, but one thing I do know: I hope to go back someday.
+I might not be able to give a one-word answer to “How was it?”, but one thing I do know: It changed my life and I hope to go back someday.